Skip to content

 #SBATCH --account=<project> # Define the billing project, e.g. project_2001234

-#SBATCH --output=output_%j.txt # File for storing output (%j replaced by job id)
+#SBATCH --output=output_%j.txt # File for storing output (%j will be job id)

-#SBATCH --error=errors_%j.txt # File for storing errors (%j replaced by job id)
+#SBATCH --error=errors_%j.txt # File for storing errors (%j will be job id)

 #SBATCH --partition=test # Job queue (partition), in general use 'small'